chrisharper/libvirt-usb/README.md

 Place libvirt-usb.sh in /etc/libvirt/

+Place libvirt-usb.config in /etc/libvirt/

 # Usage

-Edit the PRODUCTS array members in the libvirt-usb.sh file with the string format
+Edit the libvirt-usb.config file with the format

-    PRODUCTS[ID]="PRODUCT_ID:VIRT_HOST_NAME"

-    PRODUCTS[0]=1050/407/512:arch
-    PRODUCTS[1]=4012/0235/323:debian
-    PRODUCTS[2]=3674/724/3:windows-10
+    PRODUCT:VIRT_HOST_NAME

+For example the following defines two USB devices being added to seperate guests

+    1050/407/512:desktop
+    1344/237/232:ubuntu_server

-PRODUCT_ID can be gotten using udevadm and plugging or removing the device and VIRT_HOST_NAME is the name of the guest in virsh list :
+PRODUCT can be gotten using udevadm and plugging or removing the device and VIRT_HOST_NAME is the name of the guest in virsh list :

     [user@host]$ udevadm monitor --subsystem-match=usb --property --udev